 The Irish Times wrote: "How depressing.
 The preposterous welcome conferred upon a man who had done nothing more than help himself to a cut-price property deal was the worst kind of forelock tugging."

 Yet there stood Minister for Finance Michael Noonan with nothing better to do.

-The Irish Examiner stated that "It is a pity that nearky every occasion like this provokes pathetic gombeenism of the shabbiest and most insecure kind.."
+The Irish Examiner added: "It is a pity that nearly every occasion like this provokes pathetic gombeenism of the shabbiest and most insecure kind."

 On his now infamous arrival Donald Trump pledged to invest over $50 million in the Irish economy.